emirot/blog/blog/content/posts/datadog_golang.md

 ## Contrib

-Great I see my app in the datadog console, but where are my endpoints?
+Great!
+I finally see my app in the datadog console, but where are my endpoints?
 Can't see them.
 The reason is that a middleware needs to be added if you are using net/http for example: